 The tools can be displayed in either one or two columns.
 To switch between one and two columns, use the toolbar's right-click menu.
-If some tools do not fit on the toolbar because the program window is small, clicking the arrow symbol at the end of the toolbar to display them.
+If some tools do not fit in the toolbar because it is not tall enough, click the arrow symbol at the toolbar's bottom to display them.